lancearlaus/bitcoin-mixer-sample/README.md

 which will
 - Start the server
-- Initial a set of sample accounts with the following Jobcoin balances
+- Initialize a set of sample accounts with the following Jobcoin balances
     * Alice: 1000
     * Bob: 2000
     * Charlie: 3000